Here’s a fun Halloween DIY toy that kids from toddlers to teens are sure to love!

 Related: Halloween Ghost Craft and Decoration

-- Drop white glow-in-the-dark loom bands into your recycled bottle.
-We used the entire bag.
-Sensory bottles like these look best filled with loom bands.
+- Sensory bottles like this glowing ghost calm-down jar look best filled with loom bands.

-- Fill the bottle up the rest of the way with water.
-You want to fill it to the top so there is no air remaining in the bottle.
+- The idea is to fill it all the way to the top so there is no air remaining in the bottle.

-- Place the lid on the bottle.
+5. Put the lid on the ghost sensory bottle.

 Related: Healthy Treats and Fun Alternatives for Halloween